Energy conditions and entropy density of the universe: Conclusions and discussion

-\section{\textbf{CONCLUSIONS AND discussion}}
+\section{Conclusions and discussion}

-Although some previous works have pointed out some energy conditions violate the observational data, it did not provide us the the detailed information.
+Although some previous works have pointed out some energy conditions violate the observational data, it did not provide us the detailed information.
 In this paper, we present an extended analysis of the energy conditions on entropy density.
 It is provided that entropy density increases with the increasing redshift $z$.
-Meanwhile, they give the bound of entropy density, respectively.
-Comparing with the observational Hubble parameter, we estimate that the present-day entropy density may be $0.0222\leq s_{0}\leq 0.7888$.
+According to the theoretical prediction, using the observational Hubble parameter data (OHD), we can find that DEC is fitter than other energy conditions.
+According to thermodynamics, we note that the DEC is fitter than other energy conditions.
 Considering the first law of thermodynamics, we have found that $s$ was proportional to Hubble parameter $H(z)$.
-Generally speaking, entropy stands for the degree of disorder of the system, while Hubble parameter stands for the expansion rate of universe.
+Generally speaking, entropy stands for the degree of disorder of the system, while the Hubble parameter stands for the expansion rate of the universe.
 Based on these physics, we also investigate the ratio of the evolution rate of entropy density to the Hubble parameter of universe.
 It shows that the ratio is a constant, independent of redshift $z$.
-Eventually, the ratio divides the energy conditions into two parts.
-At the transition redshift $z_{T}$ , the universe reaches $\ddot{a}(z_{T})=0$ or $q(z_{T})=0$ and evolves from decelerated to accelerated expansion.
+At the transition redshift $z_{T}$, the universe reaches $\ddot{a}(z_{T})=0$ or $q(z_{T})=0$ and evolves from decelerated to accelerated expansion.
 In Ref.
 [5,35], they point out the transition redshift $z_{T}=0.46 \pm 0.13$.
-Finally, it is worth emphasizing that we have applied the energy conditions to deceleration parameter $q(z)$.
-They indicated that $0\leq q(z) \leq 2$, which is independent of redshift $z$.
-In summary, the energy conditions indicates that: when $0.9667<z<6.6657$, the universe was constantly expanding; and when $z\simeq 0.9667$, the universe is in accelerated expansion.
-On the other hand, discussion above reveal that the null, strong, and dominant energy conditions only can be applied to the redshift range $z<6.6657$.
+Several independent cosmological probes show that the universe was undergoing acceleration expansion, only DEC can fit it.

+\begin{acknowledgement} \textbf{Acknowledgements} We thank Ming-Jian Zhang's preliminary great work on this paper.
+This work was supported by National Key R\&D Program of China (2017YFA0402600) and the National Science Foundation of China (Grants No. 11929301, 11573006). \end{acknowledgement}